 Did you know Burt Reynolds was a collegiate athlete?!
-Though the 81-year-old is most known for his acting roles in classic movies including Deliverance, The Longest Yard, Smokey and the Bandit, and Boogie Nights, Burt was also once an accomplished jock!
-Scroll down to find out which sport Burt played in college, plus learn more fascinating facts about the Hollywood star!
+Though the late 82-year-old actor was most known for his acting roles in classic movies including Deliverance, The Longest Yard, Smokey and the Bandit, and Boogie Nights, Burt was also once an accomplished jock!
+Scroll down to find out which sport Burt played in college, plus learn more fascinating facts about the late Hollywood star.

 What sport did Burt Reynolds play in college?